alexpournaras/aws-saa/notes/ELB.md

 Ensures that the **same client** is always routed to the **same instance** behind the load balancer.

 - Implemented via **cookies**
-- Prevents session loss for stateful applications
+- Prevents session loss for **stateful** applications
 - May cause **uneven load distribution**

+> * Stateless: The app stores session in Redis → Any EC2 instance can handle future requests.
+> * Stateful: The app stores session on its local disk (EBS) → Only that same EC2 instance can continue serving that user.

 ### 🍪 Types of Sticky Sessions